jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

-It was 2016.

-The world was still reeling from Harambe's passing and the start of Brexit.
-My grandmother, at home in Louisville, Kentucky, was relaxing in her patio home, watching pundits debate the merits of these developments when her phone began to ring.
+It was 2016 and my grandmother at home in Louisville, Kentucky, was relaxing in her patio home, watching tv when her phone began to ring.

 Excited, she muted the television and stood up to answer the phone.
 She didn't recognize the number.
 "Still, it may be important," she thought.
 She answered it.